 At Upstate Vascular Services you will have a complete evaluation by a vascular specialist or a vascular surgeon.
 These are doctors who specialize in blood vessel conditions.
-This evaluation may include a duplex ultrasound to determine to direction of blood flow in your veins and will help determine what treatment plan is most appropriate for your condition.
+This evaluation may include a duplex ultrasound to exam the direction of blood flow in your veins and will help determine the treatment plan that’s most appropriate for your condition.

 Sclerotherapy is used to treat smaller varicose veins and spider veins.